mwelk11/Item-Rental-Service-Backend/README.md

 # Item Rental Service

 This is a backend service using Typescript, node.js, and express.js.
 This is a simple app that stores all items in memory.
-This obviously will not scale to a large user base.
-I will discuss how we can scale this in the "scaling" section below.

 ## API's